Katherine Hall Katherine Hall

 The Edomites do not let the Israelites pass through Edom, so they have to take a longer route.

-When the Israelites arrive at Mount Hor, Aaron dies, and his garments are given to his son Eleazar.
+When the Israelites arrive at Mount Hor, Aaron dies, and his priestly garments are passed to his son Eleazar, marking him as the new high priest.

 Numbers 20:12 - And the Lord said to Moses and Aaron, “Because you did not believe in me, to uphold me as holy in the eyes of the people of Israel, therefore you shall not bring this assembly into the land that I have given them.”